JulieAntezana/Cycle-Game/README.md

-The best rides are the ones where you bite off much more than you can chew, and live through it. ==Doug Bradbury--
+The best rides are the ones where you bite off much more than you can chew, and live through it. --Doug Bradbury--

 Overview